New car launches in India in September 2023

 Volvo revealed the C40 Recharge in India in June this year and is now set to launch the electrified Coupe SUV on 4 September.
 The second EV from the brand after the XC40 Recharge will be available in a single, fully loaded variant at launch.

-At the heart of the 2023 C40 Recharge is a 78kWh battery pack paired with two electric motors developing a combined output of 405bhp and 600Nm of torque.
-Charging the car from 10-80 per cent can be done in 27 minutes via a 150kW DC charger, while a range of 530km on a single full charge has been promised.
+At the heart of the 2023 C40 Recharge is a 78kWh battery pack paired with two electric motors, developing a combined output of 405bhp and 600Nm of torque.
+Charging the car from 10-80 per cent can be done in 27 minutes via a 150kW DC charger, while a range of 530km on a single full charge has been promised by the company.
 We have driven the C40 Recharge and you can read our review on the website.

 BMW 2 Series Gran Coupe M Performance

-German marquee BMW will introduce a special variant in the 2 Series Gran Coupe range, called the M Performance edition.
+German marquee, BMW, will introduce a special variant in the 2 Series Gran Coupe range, called the M Performance edition on 7 September.
 The model, as the name suggests, will get M Performance-specific bits such as the grille, gear lever, and a few more parts.
-The special edition will be powered by the same 173bhp, 2.0-litre, turbo-petrol engine paired with a seven-speed automatic transmission.
+The special edition will be powered by the same 173bhp producing, 2.0-litre, turbo-petrol engine paired with a seven-speed automatic transmission.

 Tata Nexon facelift